ashfaqur/blog/dev/Development_Notes.md

 The test script is now rewritten

+Added error hanlding tests

 ## Align with schema

 Fixed unnecessary wrapper for posts response which did not align with schema

+## Unit tests

+Now the last part is to add test for the Post Service